 Obviously this doesn’t mean that these use cases will disappear.
 A section of internet users will not mind sharing their data or might even prefer having adverts tailored to them.
 As long as they remain profitable, companies will continue to use them.
 However organisations that use them will need to do so with a greater awareness of the risk involved.
 The key here is to us a consistent methodology across all use cases that helps break down the opaque blob of analytics into manageable pieces with clearly allocated responsibilities and accountabilities.
 Each use case should be managed individually or at least in small homogeneous groups.

-In my book mind+machine I spend more time discussing the impact of the GDPR and propose a methodology to help prepare for it.
+In my book, Mind+Machine™ – A Decision Model for Optimizing and Implementing Analytics, I spend more time discussing the impact of the GDPR and propose a methodology to help prepare for it.
 Click below for more information: